sneslen/my386blog/_posts/2023-02-06-debugging-code.md

 layout: post
 title:  "Debugging Code"
 author: Sydney Neslen
-description: "Feeling stuck?
-Try some of these tips!"
+description: "Writing code is hard enough, but getting it to actually run?
+Sometimes it can feel like an insurmountable task.
+Working for hours on a script just for it to generate a supply of error messages is enough to wear down even the most hardened of programmers.
+Fortunately, there are a few methods and tricks that can help with identifying and preventing problems in your code."
 image: /assets/images/blog-image.jpg
 ---

-Writing code is hard enough, but getting it to actually run?
-Sometimes it can feel like an insurmountable task.
-Working for hours on a script just for it to generate a supply of error messages is enough to wear down even the most hardened of programmers.
-Fortunately, there are a few methods and tricks that can help with identifying and preventing problems in your code.

 # Prevention
 The best way to create code with no errors is to avoid creating them in the first place.
 By using strategies to actively prevent bugs, you will save yourself a substantial amount of time.
 Taking the few extra minutes to implement these principles is well worth the effort down the road.